robertu94/cpsc3220-f18/docs/index.md

 ## Instructor Late and Inclement Weather Policy

-If the instructor should ever be more than 10 minutes late or the university is closed (for example due to inclimate weather), you may assume that class has been canceled.
+If the instructor should ever be more than 10 minutes late or the university is closed (for example due to inclimate weather), you may assume that class (and the corresponding quiz) has been canceled.
+Exams will be rescheduled in a manner consistent with university policy.
 In this case, please check email for further explanation.

+Assignment deadlines will **not** be extended due to university closures.

 ## Course Materials